shamasatter/Real-Time-Embedded-IoT-System/README.md

-# Workshop on: Real-Time-Embedded-IoT-System
+# Proposal of Real-Time-Embedded-IoT-System

-This repository provides all required materials to conduct a hands-on **Embedded Systems Workshop** using the **FireBeetle 2 ESP32-E**, MQTT, Node-RED, and cloud-based monitoring.
+This repository provides all required materials to conduct a hands-on **AIoT-enabled Embedded Systems** using the **FireBeetle 2 ESP32-E**, MQTT, Node-RED, and cloud-based monitoring.

 ---